 - Equality relating to men and women’s pay (implied by statute).

 As many terms as possible should be clearly set out in writing and given to the new employee before or when they start the job.
 This will help to avoid uncertainty or a dispute between the employer and the employee about the terms.

 The UK legal position

 A contract of employment is in many respects no different from any other contract.
-As such, it is governed by contract law, which means that there needs to be:
+As such, it's governed by contract law, which means that there needs to be:

 - An offer of employment by the employer, which should be clear and unambiguous and may be conditional.